peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter6.rst

 The energy of melting of the ice and snow layers needs to be adjusted when the layer spacing changes after growth/melt, evaporation/sublimation, and flooding (see Figure [fig:adjust]).
-This calculation is only made when is coupled to a mixed layer ocean.
+This calculation is only made when |cam| is coupled to a mixed layer ocean.
 The adjusted energy of melting is

 .. math::